 Resource-Specific Mitigation Tables and Environmental Alignment Sheets are used to identify locations of and summarize specified mitigation for previously identified historical resources and TLU areas.
-Such locations have been identified via TLU studies conducted by Indigenous groups and archaeology baseline assessments that have been conducted in relation to the Project for more than seven years.
+Such locations have been identified via TLU studies conducted by Indigenous groups and archaeological baseline assessments conducted in relation to the Project for more than seven years.

-The Indigenous Monitors observed the implementation of an AIA conducted near Hope.
-The assessment, completed by a qualified archaeologist and Indigenous participants, may include visual inspection to identify features with predictable archaeological potential, surface inspection of areas with exposed sediments for cultural materials and shovel testing of terrain features exhibiting archaeological potential.
+The Indigenous Monitors observed the implementation of an AIA conducted near Hope and Laidlaw Road.
+The assessment, completed by a qualified archaeologist and Indigenous participants, included visual inspection to identify features with predictable archaeological potential, surface inspection of areas with exposed sediments for cultural materials and shovel testing of terrain features exhibiting archaeological potential.
 No concerns were identified.

 If an archaeological site is found, Trans Mountain completes the applicable reporting and applies for the required permits in alignment with the Heritage Conservation Act.
-Additional consultation with Indigenous groups occurs when a site is discovered.
-AIA activities continue in the Hope region.
+Engagement with Indigenous groups occurs when a previously unidentified site is discovered.
+Ongoing AIA activities continue.